Ems Ukaz: De-facto abolition

+The Manifesto of 17 October and other proclamations made by Russian authorities in autumn 1905 allowed publications in the Ukrainian language at least on paper, however they didn't remove numerous administrative and censorship hurdles, preserving a biased attitude to the Ukrainian language from the side of the government.

 After the Russian Revolution of 1905, the Imperial Academy of Sciences recommended the lifting of the ukaz's restrictions.
 Ukrainian-language newspapers began publication; Prosvita (‘Enlightenment’) educational societies were formed; some university professors lectured in Ukrainian; and the Orthodox bishop of the Podolia vicariate, Parfeniy Levytsky, allowed the language to be used in services and church schools there.

 In 1910, concerned about potential revolutionary activity, Interior Minister Pyotr Stolypin restored the ukaz's restrictions and shut down the Prosvita societies and Ukrainian-language publications.
 The Russian-language press and intellectuals launched a campaign against the idea of Ukrainian autonomy or separatism.